You can follow Drawing on the Word below:

 - You’re facing a challenge in your life.
 You’d like to draw on the word of God as a source of strength in times of hardship and struggle.

 Hi.
 My name’s Robert.
-I’ve been a Christian most of my life, and currently worship at a vibrant Church of England church in South-West London.
+I’ve been a Christian most of my life, and currently worship at a vibrant Anglican church in South-West London.

 I have a Bachelor’s degree in Theology and a Master’s degree in Systematic Theology from King’s College London.